 The Rise of Electric Vehicles

-The IEF examined these evolutions in the transport sector most recently at the 10th IEA-IEF-OPEC Symposium on Energy Outlooks on 19 February 2020.
+The IEF examined evolutions in the transport sector at the 10th IEA-IEF-OPEC Symposium on Energy Outlooks on 19 February 2020.
 Increased fuel efficiency, the rise of alternative fuels, improved battery storage, and growing investment are important factors in EV growth.

-Although current investment trends favour efficiency improvements of ICE vehicles, it is projected that investment will shift towards technologies which support mass vehicle electrification.
-As a result, demand for EVs is expected to continue, as many countries call for a transition from total reliance on internal combustion engines by 2030.
-The rosy forecast for EV sales reflects trends in battery innovation, governmental policies encouraging the development of EV’s, and mounting industry commitments to building the plants necessary to meet consumer needs.
-Some industry forecasts suggest global EV sales are expected to make up more than 50 percent of sales in most vehicle segments by 2035.
+As governments set dates for ending the sales of fossil fuel-powered vehicles, it is projected that investment in technologies which support mass vehicle electrification will drive down prices and increase adoption.
+As a result, demand for EVs is expected to rise strongly, as many countries call for an end to their reliance on internal combustion engines by 2030.
+The rosy forecast for EV sales reflects trends in battery innovation, governmental policies encouraging the development of EVs, and mounting industry commitments to building the plants necessary to meet consumer needs.
+Some industry forecasts suggest EVs will make up more than half of global sales in most vehicle segments by 2035.

-However, the extent and duration of policy support from governments, charging and national electric grid infrastructure upgrades, future consumer behaviour, and the price of oil are difficult to predict and will impact future penetration.
-The successful deployment of EVs has also been hindered by the cost of producing the widely-favoured lithium ion batteries, EVs’ limited travel ranges, and the time is takes to charge them.
-Ultimately, continued cross-sector collaboration will be required for optimised and sustainable transport solutions.
+However, the extent and duration of policy support from governments, charging and national electric grid infrastructure upgrades, future consumer behavior, and the price of oil are difficult to predict and will impact future penetration.
+The successful deployment of EVs has also been hindered by the cost of producing the widely-favoured lithium ion batteries, limited travel ranges, and the time is takes to charge them.
+Ultimately, continued cross-sector collaboration will be required for optimized and sustainable transport solutions.

 Currently, three types of EVs are in use: hybrid-electric vehicles (HEVs) and plug-in hybrid electric vehicles (PHEVs) and battery electric vehicles (BEVs).